Aladdin (2019 soundtrack)

 Aladdin (Original Motion Picture Soundtrack) is a soundtrack for the film of the same name, released by Walt Disney Records on May 17, 2019.
-The soundtrack features a cover of "A Whole New World" by Zayn Malik and Zhavia Ward, songs from the original film, a new song written by the original film's composer, Alan Menken, and Benj Pasek and Justin Paul, and a score composed by Menken.
+The soundtrack features a cover of "A Whole New World" by Zayn Malik and Zhavia Ward, original score and songs from the original film, a new song composed by the original film's composer, Alan Menken, and Benj Pasek and Justin Paul.
 The soundtrack was released on May 17, 2019.

 Background and composition

 Alan Menken, who composed the score and co-wrote songs for the original film, returned to compose the remake's score and to co-write two new songs, as well as to re-write songs from the original film.

 At the 2017 D23 Expo, Alan Menken, who composed the score and co-wrote songs for the animated film Aladdin, was revealed to be co-writing new songs for its 2019 live-action remake with Benj Pasek and Justin Paul, the songwriters of La La Land.
-Menken will also compose the film's score, which will also include new versions of the original film's songs written by him, Howard Ashman and Tim Rice.
+Menken also composed the film's score, which included new versions of the original film's songs written by him, Howard Ashman and Tim Rice.
 Menken said that his score "is obviously pulled from the themes of the songs, almost exclusively, but it is much more live action in its textures and its tone" than the original film's.

 Menken, Pasek and Paul also wrote new lyrics for the original film's song "Arabian Nights", which was reworked as a musical number that introduces the film's story and characters to the audience.
 Menken said that "[t]he job really was to be following along with the camera as it soars through Agrabah, setting up this world for the audience", to which "[he, Pasek, and Paul] rewrote some of the lyrics to go with the visuals that Guy had in mind, introducing Jafar and basically setting the stage for the rest of the film", and said that "[i]t's a much bigger, much more ambitious number than it was [in the original film]".
 Pasek, Paul, and Menken also rewrote the song "Prince Ali", in order to fit the Genie's actor Will Smith's personality.
 Smith said that "[Guy] knew how he wanted it to sound and how he wanted it to feel but gave [Smith] the freedom to use [his] hip hop background and bring a fresh vibe to [the song]".